eduvpn/documentation/DEPLOY_FEDORA.md

 #### Username & Password

-By default there is a user `me` and `admin` with a generated password for portal access.
+By default there is a user `demo` and `admin` with a generated password for portal access.
 Those are printed at the end of the deploy script.

 If you want to update/add users you can use the `vpn-user-portal-add-user`.